 Is the Oklahoma student loan authority legitimate?

-As there are several student loan servicers and supporters out there, this servicing company solely provides legitimate and the federal government approved services for federal student loans.
-These are particularly made for the service of federal Direct loans and loans disbursed through the Federal Family Education Loan (FFEL) program.
+This servicing company solely provides legitimate and the federal government approved services for Federal student loans.
+These are particularly made for the service of Federal Direct loans and loans disbursed through the Federal Family Education Loan (FFEL) program.

 OSLA services a student loan if the loan is beneath the FFELP that was terminated in 2010.
 The loan could either be a Direct Subsidized, Unsubsidized, Consolidated or PLUS loans.